Habitat and Communities: Marine Reserves and Marine Protected Areas

-Under the Magnuson-Stevens Act, the Council has authority over all species of fish from three to 200 nautical miles offshore.
-Generally, the Council recommends regulations only for species that have a federal fishery management plan (FMP) which has been prepared by the Council and approved by NMFS.
-For the West Coast (Washington, Oregon and California), federal FMPs have been approved for groundfish, salmon, and coastal pelagic species.
-An FMP for highly migratory species has recently been adopted by the Council but has not yet been approved by NMFS.
+Under the Magnuson-Stevens Act, the Council has jurisdiction over fish from three to 200 nautical miles offshore.
+Generally, the Council recommends regulations only for species that have a Federal fishery management plan (FMP) prepared by the Council and approved by NMFS.
+For the West Coast (Washington, Oregon and California), FMPs have been approved for groundfish, salmon, highly migratory species, and coastal pelagic species.
 For species not covered by an FMP, the Council could propose emergency regulations to be effective for up to one year, while it develops an FMP.
 The Council can also impose certain restrictions on the take of FMP species in non-FMP fisheries.
 Under the Magnuson-Stevens Act, the Council can and does recommend to NMFS fishing regulations that are effective within National Marine Sanctuaries, but only for FMP species.

 While the Council can recommend the creation of marine reserves under its Magnuson-Stevens Act authority, it has limited ability to protect fish and habitat in the marine reserve from anything other than fishing impacts.
 For example, the Council does not control dredging, dumping, or other potentially damaging activities.
 However, the Council can comment to state and Federal agencies about actions that may harm marine reserve areas.
 One example would be if an agency wanted to issue a permit for dumping dredge materials in fish habitat.

 National Marine Sanctuaries are designated under the NMSA as having special national significance.
 They are a type of marine protected area, but are not necessarily marine reserves (see definitions above).
 Under the NMSA, regulation of fishing by a particular Sanctuary is allowed only if that Sanctuary’s designation document allows regulation of fishing.
-Also under the NMSA, Councils are given the opportunity to draft necessary regulations governing all types of fishing in the Federal waters of a National Marine Sanctuary (not just for fisheries covered under a Council FMP).
+Also under the NMSA, Councils are given the opportunity to draft regulations governing all types of fishing in the Federal waters of a National Marine Sanctuary (not just for fisheries covered under a Council FMP).
 Any recommendations made by Councils to be implemented under the NMSA must fulfill the purposes and policies of the NMSA and the goals and objectives of that particular Sanctuary.
-Some Sanctuaries do not currently have authority to regulate fishing, and are considering changes to their designation documents to allow them to regulate fishing under the NMSA.

-The flowchart below shows a simplified outline of authority under the Magnuson Act and NMSA.
+The flowchart below shows a simplified outline of authority under the Magnuson-Stevens Act and NMSA.